Storage security: Principles of Security Storage

+Data sanitization is a practice in which storage mediums are destroyed on-site.
+For instance if a hard-drive needs to be upgraded or replaced, it would be considered insecure to sell or recycle the drive since it is possible traces of the data may still exist even after formatting.
+Therefore destroying the drive rather than allowing it to leave the site is a common practice.

 Relevant standards and specifications

 Applying security to storage systems and ecosystems requires one to have a good working knowledge of an assortment of standards and specifications, including, but not limited to: